kineticman/ESPN4CC4C/README.md

    - Note: This is NOT `127.0.0.1`
 4. Write down this IP address

+### Step 3a:
+1. Important - you must update the .ENV file!
+2. Open Powershell, go to directory and: mv .env.example .env
+3. Edit .ENV
+4. Focus on the IP addresses and ports

-### Step 3: Run the Bootstrap Script
+### Step 3b: Run the Bootstrap Script
-1. Navigate to the extracted `ESPN4CC4C` folder
-2. Right-click on **`windowsbootstrap.ps1`**
-3. Select **"Run with PowerShell"**
-   - If you don't see this option, hold Shift while right-clicking and choose "Open PowerShell window here", then run `.\windowsbootstrap.ps1`
+1. From Powershell project directory, run:
+  ./windowsbootstrap.ps1
 4. When prompted, enter your IP address from Step 2
 5. Press Enter and wait 1-2 minutes while it sets everything up